Epictetus/mike/README.md

     $ cd deps/v8 && make
     $ cd ../../

-Now you can go to building mike.
+### Compilation and testing

 Mike uses autotools, so first you have to reconfigure your local copy:

     $ autoreconf -i
     $ ./configure --with-v8=/absolute/path/to/v8/dir

-### Configuration & compilation

 The `--with-v8` flag is obsolete if you have V8 installed with `/usr/local` prefix.
 Otherwise you have to specify full path to your V8 build.
 From now on you can use almost